 The most important step in driving conversion rates is to get the shopper to take an action that clearly demonstrates interest.
 It doesn’t have to be a big action, the smallest of actions will do.

 Something magical happens once an action is taken.
 When a visitor first lands on the site their personal investment is 0, and with 0 investment you have no relationship with the visitor.
 This is terrible for the business.
-However, the moment the visitor takes a concrete action things start to change.
+However, the moment the visitor takes concrete action things start to change.
 It might not be big enough to make a purchase but it’s infinitely more valuable than 0.
-To see an example of this strategy I’m sharing a screenshot from ontimeairfilters.com homepage.
+To see an example of this strategy I’m sharing a screenshot from the ontimeairfilters.com homepage.
 Ontimeairfilters.com is a website that sells a simple product– filters.
 Here is their homepage–

 You’ll notice that the first thing they do is ask shoppers where they live (“Do You Like In A …”).
 I tried both options and the results page is identical, which makes me think this question doesn’t really have a business purpose.
 But I bet it meets a big psychological purpose because the moment the shopper makes a selection (home or condo/apt) they are unconsciously starting the process of engagement.